 There are so many recovery tools!
 How do I decide which workout recovery tool I need?

-While there are endless options for enhancing your running recovery, we recommend keeping it simple, especially when you’re just getting started on your journey into the world of running recovery tools.
-One of the most practical and easy-to-use tools is a foam roller, and it happens to be both versatile and less expensive than high-tech equipment like percussive massagers and compression boots.
-Massage sticks are also a simple and relatively inexpensive way to roll out your muscles and begin discovering the best recovery routine for your body.
+While there are endless options for enhancing your running recovery, we recommend keeping it simple, especially when you’re just starting your journey into the world of running recovery tools.
+One of the most practical and easy-to-use tools is a foam roller, which is versatile and less expensive than high-tech equipment like percussive massagers and compression boots.
+The Roll Recovery R4 Body Roller is our favorite foam roller on the market.
+Massage sticks, like the Medi-Dyne Pro Stick Massage Roller, are also a simple and relatively inexpensive way to roll out your muscles and discover the best recovery routine for your body.

-Other considerations when choosing the best recovery tool include your specific goals, including both performance goals and health or wellness goals.
-For example, someone who’s injury-free and has a full calendar of races may have different needs and goals than someone who’s dealing with chronic tendonitis and trying to get back to consistent training.
-Finally, if you work with a coach or physical therapist, we’d recommend consulting them before making a big investment in something like compression boots.
+Other considerations when choosing the best recovery tool include your specific goals, including performance and health or wellness goals.
+For example, someone who’s injury-free and has a full calendar of races may have different needs and objectives than someone dealing with chronic tendonitis and trying to get back to consistent training.
+Finally, if you work with a coach or physical therapist, we recommend consulting them before investing in compression boots.

 What are the benefits of foam rolling?

-Foam rolling can help relieve muscle tightness, soreness, and inflammation, and increase range of motion in the joints.
+Foam rolling can help relieve muscle tightness, soreness, and inflammation and increase the range of motion in the joints.
 It can also help increase blood circulation, facilitating the movement of oxygenated blood to help restore depleted muscles.
 Regular foam rolling can also increase flexibility and improve posture, helping to reduce the risk of injury.
+A large foam roller like the Pro-Tec Athletics 35″ EVA Bold Foam Roller can be used on many different parts of your body.

 How often should I foam roll?